Myles Straw Player Props: Guardians vs. Padres

 Padres Pitching Rankings

-- The Padres pitching staff ranks 14th in the league with a collective 8.7 strikeouts per nine innings.
+- The Padres have the fifth-ranked team ERA across all MLB pitching staffs (3.74).

-- The Padres' 3.80 team ERA ranks sixth across all league pitching staffs.
+- Padres pitchers combine to surrender the 10th-fewest home runs in baseball (72 total, 1.1 per game).

-- Padres pitchers combine to surrender 72 total home runs at a rate of 1.1 per game (to rank 13th in the league).
+- Weathers (1-4) gets the starting nod for the Padres in his ninth start of the season.
+He has a 5.17 ERA in 38 1/3 innings pitched, with 25 strikeouts.

-- Wacha makes the start for the Padres, his 13th of the season.
-He is 6-2 with a 3.18 ERA and 64 strikeouts through 68 2/3 innings pitched.
+- His last appearance was on Saturday against the Colorado Rockies, when the lefty tossed three innings, surrendering one earned run while allowing three hits.

-- His most recent appearance came on Wednesday against the Seattle Mariners, when the right-hander tossed six scoreless innings while giving up two hits.
+- The 23-year-old has a 5.17 ERA and 5.9 strikeouts per nine innings across 10 games this season, while allowing a batting average of .292 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.